wangmarkqi/ruPyInven/README.md

 python extention written by rust for inventory count

 # install
+## by maturin build to whl
     cd project root

     pip install maturin

- maturin build

-or

-maturin build --interpreter python
+    maturin build or maturin build --interpreter python

-or
+## by maturin install to virtual env

     maturin develop
-install to virtual env

-or
+## build to dynamic lib, no depending on python version
     cargo build --release

-then change target/release *.dll to *.pyd and import directly.
+    and change target/release *.dll to *.pyd and import directly.

-The wheel file will be generated in the ./target/wheel